MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroup.md

   - `[Topic <String>]`: The topic of the conversation.
 This property can be set when the conversation is created, but it cannot be updated.
   - `[UniqueSenders <String[]>]`: All the users that sent a message to this Conversation.

-CREATEDONBEHALFOF `<IMicrosoftGraphDirectoryObject>`: directoryObject
+CREATEDONBEHALFOF <IMicrosoftGraphDirectoryObject>: directoryObject
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-DRIVE `<IMicrosoftGraphDrive1>`: drive
+DRIVE <IMicrosoftGraphDrive1>: drive
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity